open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

     tenant_message = models.CharField(max_length=254, help_text="Tenant Message to Display")
 {% endhighlight %}

+Think of this as a tenant-specific (service intance specific) parameter.

 When creating the Tenant, provide a default value of the first service available in the UI.